mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ## Playwright is significantly faster than Cypress

-This is just a single data point and not a rigorous one, but I rewrote my Cypress tests in Playwright, and the same tests run about 30% faster in CI and almost 5 times as fast on my local dev machine.
+This is just a single data point and not a rigorous one, but I rewrote my Cypress tests in Playwright, and the same tests run about 30% faster on CircleCI and almost 5 times as fast on my local dev machine.

 | Task                               | Cypress | Playwright | Difference                      |
 | ---------------------------------- | ------- | ---------- | ------------------------------- |
 | Run tests on CircleCI              | 127s    | 84s        | <font color="green">-34%</font> |
 | Run tests from development machine | 40s     | 7s         | <font color="green">-83%</font> |

+Part of this is that the Playwright Docker container is significantly smaller than Cypress'.
 For local development, it's not a big deal because you download it once and you're done.
 But when I run it in CI, I have to wait for CircleCI to download and decompress the full almost 1 GB image each time.

 |      | cypress/included:10.9.0 | playwright:v1.26.0-focal-amd64 |
 | ---- | ----------------------- | ------------------------------ |